ASML tops $500 billion market cap as TSMC plans to spend more

-AMSTERDAM, Jan 15 : Shares of ASML, the world's biggest maker of equipment used to manufacture computer chips, hit new all-time high on Thursday after top customer TSMC announced larger than expected capital spending plans to keep up with booming demand for artificial intelligence chips.
+AMSTERDAM, Jan 15 : ASML, the world's biggest maker of equipment used to manufacture computer chips, crossed $500 billion in market value for the first time on Thursday, after top customer TSMC announced larger than expected capital spending plans to keep up with booming demand for artificial intelligence chips.

 TSMC hiked its planned capital spending to between $52 billion and $56 billion in 2026, blowing past market expectations of $46 billion according to analysts polled by Visible Alpha.
 That means up to 21 per cent more money that could be used to buy chipmaking equipment.

-The news pushed ASML's shares 4.3 per cent higher by 0952 GMT, totalling a rise of 23 per cent in January alone and surpassing $500 billion in market capitalisation for the first time, extending its lead as Europe's most valuable company.
+The news pushed ASML's shares 5.4 per cent higher by 1106 GMT, totalling a rise of 24 per cent in January alone, as it extends its lead as Europe's most valuable company.

 ASML, which is due to report fourth-quarter earnings on January 28, has so far forecast only tepid growth for 2026 or flat sales at worst.